-3.8 Authorisation Arrangements

-Overall supervision of the Council's use of RIPA lies with the Acting Borough Solicitor and Acting Monitoring Officer.
-Day to day monitoring of and advice on authorisations, to ensure that the issues of necessity and proportionality are fully considered and to ensure that all applications meet the necessarily high standard that is required.
-The application is then made to the Magistrates by an authorised officer in the Corporate Legal Team.
-In accordance with statutory requirements, this team also maintains the Council's Central Register of covert surveillance applications.
-Currently there are 5 Council officers nominated by their Executive Directors who are able to authorise an application for the use of the powers available under RIPA.
-These officers are those whose services undertake specific enforcement activities and/or investigations.
+3.8 Overall supervision of the Council's use of RIPA lies with the Executive Director of Resources including day to day monitoring of and advice on authorisations, to ensure that the issues of necessity and proportionality are fully considered and to ensure that all applications meet the necessarily high standard that is required.
+The application is then made to the Magistrates' Court.